ScilifelabDataCentre/DIGIfor1Health_web/README.md

     Scripts and Styles:
         Custom JavaScript and CSS files have been added or modified to enhance functionality and styling specific to the project's needs.

-6. Plugins and Dependencies:
+7. Plugins and Dependencies:

     Gemfile:
         The Gemfile has been updated to include Jekyll plugins and dependencies required for additional functionalities, such as SEO optimization and sitemap generation.

-7. Localization:
+8. Localization:

     Language Support:
-        The repository includes directories like en to support multiple languages, indicating efforts to make the website accessible to a broader audience.
+        The repository includes directories like en to support multiple languages.
+However, this feature was not yet utilised.
+Instead, language icon leads to the static page announcing future English version.

 These modifications transform the generic Type-on-Strap theme into a customized website that effectively represents the DIGIfor1Health project's objectives and branding.